xuyuewei/image-segmentation-keras/README.md

-# Image Segmentation Keras : Implementation of Segnet, FCN, UNet and other models in Keras.
+# Image Segmentation : Implementation of Segnet, FCN, UNet and other models.

 Implememnation of various Deep Image Segmentation models in keras.